adc587/ceuy3013-project-template/README.md

 the calculations work.
 The homework examples are attached in the repository and can be found as:

 Questions:
-Hw 5 ground water
+Hw5 - ground water

 Solutions
-Hw 5 solutions
+Hw5 solutions